robot5000-design/ms4-mc-vinyl/documentation/testing.md

 The site has been tested on both mobile and desktop for responsiveness and functionality.

 Any issues have been cataloged in the Issues section on Github and closed when a sufficient solution was reached.
 There are no known exisiting issues with the final deployed version.
+Begin all tests not logged in (anonymous user).

 - TC01